windmill-labs/windmilldocs/docs/apps/2_app_outputs.md

 ![App outputs](../assets/apps/2_app_outputs/app-output-container.png)

-### Background script outputs
+### Background runnables outputs

-A background script is a script that runs in the background and can be used to perform actions that are not related to the UI.
+A background runnable is a script or flow that runs in the background and can be used to perform actions that are not related to the UI.

 ### Connecting inputs